How to Invest $100: A Beginner's Guide for 2026

 The most important thing you can do immediately after opening an account is set up an automatic recurring purchase.

 Every major brokerage lets you schedule recurring investments - weekly, biweekly, or monthly.
 Even $25 a week adds up to $1,300 a year.
 At 8% for 30 years, that’s over $150,000.
 This approach - investing fixed amounts at regular intervals regardless of market price - is called dollar-cost averaging, and it removes both the “is now a good time?” anxiety and the need for ongoing discipline.
+Our DCA vs lump sum investing breakdown covers when each one historically wins if you ever inherit or save up a larger chunk.

 The psychological benefit is real.
 Checking your balance during a market pullback - when the number is red and your stomach drops - is the most reliable way to make a decision you’ll regret.
 Automating removes the temptation to do anything at all.